 Disclosure of Employer Recruitment Activities and Practices

-• We expect employers to work through and/or include Career Services for their recruiting and campus engagement activities to ensure an exceptional experience and to make sure all guidelines are being followed.
+• We expect employers to work through and/or include the Center for Career and Professional Development for their recruiting and campus engagement activities to ensure an exceptional experience and to make sure all guidelines are being followed.

 • We expect employers to interact with Embry-Riddle Aeronautical University students and graduates in a professional manner throughout the recruiting process (whether on campus or off) and beyond.
 Harassment of any kind is unacceptable and will not be tolerated.

-• We expect recruiters to be transparent with Career Services about their recruiting activities and the information provided to students.
-“Bait and Switch” tactics and embellishing opportunities or compensation, for any reason, is not permitted.
+• We expect recruiters to be transparent with the Center for Career and Professional Development about their recruiting activities and the information provided to students.
+“Bait and Switch” tactics and embellishing opportunities or compensation, for any reason, are not permitted.

 Undue Pressure by Employer